mapehe/ohut/README.md

 ```

 This will, among other things generate a key pair that `ohut` will use.
 After initialization,
 you can display your public key with `ohut key print`.
+This public key acts as your digital
+identity when using `ohut`.
+It will be used to sign anything you send to your peers to prove
+that the data really is from you.

 ### Adding a server